soham-kar/customer-churn-prediction/README.md

-# customer-churn-prediction
-Customer churn prediction using a Keras-based ANN with preprocessing, feature scaling, and hyperparameter tuning via GridSearchCV.
-Includes model evaluation with early stopping and TensorBoard, and a Streamlit app for deployment.
 # 🧠 Customer Churn Prediction

 This project builds an end-to-end deep learning pipeline to predict customer churn using an Artificial Neural Network (ANN).
 It includes preprocessing, feature engineering, hyperparameter tuning, model evaluation with TensorBoard, and deployment using Streamlit.